aashmore/hugo-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I’m a postdoctoral researcher in theoretical physics.
 My work focuses on the geometry of string compactifications.
-At the moment, I’m a Marie Skłodowska-Curie fellow at the University of Chicago, heading to Sorbonne Université in 2023.
+At the moment, I’m a Kadanoff fellow at the University of Chicago.
+I'm heading to Sorbonne Université in 2023 for the final year of a Marie Skłodowska-Curie global fellowship.

 You’ll find more about me at the links above and a few posts on physics, mathematics, Mathematica, and maybe even cooking.

 I grew up in the seaside town of Blackpool in the UK and did my undergraduate degree at the University of Oxford.
 After that, I completed a PhD at Imperial College London before taking up a Junior Research Fellowship at Merton College, University of Oxford.
 I then moved to the University of Pennsylvania before heading to Chicago.

-My work is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 838776.
+# My work is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 838776.

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}. --->